 - OmegaChek (omega 3 and omega 6 totals and ratios) for patients with inflammation, poor diet or a diet low in omega 3 containing foods

 - SpectraCell Thyroid-Adrenal Panel (TSH, T4, Free T3, Thyroglobulin, TPO and TG antibodies, Thyroxine-binding globulin, Cortisol, DHEA and optional add-on Reverse T3) for patients with significant fatigue, difficulty losing weight, hair loss, hypercholesterolemia that isn’t explained by diet, or personal or family history of thyroid or adrenal issues

 - PSA (prostate specific antigen) for men yearly

 - ZRT Saliva Hormone Testing for symptoms of imbalanced hormones

 - Genetic Testing for patients who don’t respond to the typical treatments for their conditions.
 Knowing how they are unique can often be extremely helpful

 This is just a list of the most common labs I recommend for specific patients.
 We offer many other tests as the need arises, such as heavy metals, Lyme and co-infections, organic acid testing, inflammatory markers and Oncoblot cancer screening.

 Knowing Your Cardiovascular Risks

-While I think a CBC and CMP should be done at least yearly, many doctors ONLY order these two tests and if the patient is told these are “normal” they assume they’re in good health since the testing includes cholesterol, liver, kidneys and a snapshot of their immune system.
+While I think a CBC, CMP (and lipid panel for most) should be done at least yearly, many doctors ONLY order these tests and if the patient is told these are “normal” they assume they’re in good health since the testing includes cholesterol, liver, kidneys and a snapshot of their immune system.
 However, not only are there often many clues of imbalance even with “normal” values, there are often additional tests that should be ordered to determine true health risks.
 For instance: